qutech/qupulse/doc/source/concepts/pulsetemplates.rst

 The mathematical expressions (for parameter transformation or as the function of the :class:`.FunctionPulseTemplate`) are encapsulated into an :class:`.Expression` class which wraps `sympy <http://www.sympy.org/en/index.html>`_ for string evaluation.

-Parameters can be mapped to arbitrary expressions via :class:`.MappingPulseTemplate`.
+Parameters can be mapped to arbitrary expressions via :class:`.mapping_pulse_template.MappingPulseTemplate`.
 One use case can be deriving pulse parameters from physical quantities.

 On instantiation the parameters are evaluated via parameter scopes which are defined in :py:mod:`~qupulse.parameter_scope`.
 This is currently only relevant for internal usage but might be useful if you want to develop a more sophisticated parameter management.